Find all our Wine Club Reviews here.

 Giordano Wines is one of Italy’s largest wineries, making wine from most of the regions in the country.
 All in all they produce over 2,000,000 cases per year.
 The company is unique in that they have used a direct to consumer model throughout Europe, selling directly to their customers and cutting out the middleman.

-Currently Giordano Wines ships to FL, NJ, VA, TX, CA and IL and they are actively adding states.
-They also have a pretty compelling wine club offer if you're lucky enough to be in one of those states.
-(15 wines for $70 with shipping, including 2 bottles of the Nebbiolo reviewed below.)
+Currently Giordano Wines ships to FL, NJ, VA, TX, CA, IL, MN, NV, DC, ID, LA, MO, NE, NH, NV, OR, SC, TN, WI and WY and are actively adding more states.
+They also have a pretty compellingwine club offer called The Italian Wine Club if you’re lucky enough to be in one of those states: 7 wines for just $39.90 plus shipping (plus an extra $5 off with code WP2014USA5 through 10/31/2014), including a bottle of the excellent Nebbiolo reviewed below (if you choose the all red collection), a free wooden wine box with many accessories and tasting notes and a binder.
 Of course this all sounds great but in reality it really hinges on the quality of the wine.
-Let's check out the three wines they sent me (of the 30 or so they offer) and see how they do!
+Let’s check out the three wines they sent me (of the 30 or so they offer) and see how they do!

 First up is the 2012 Giordano Puglia Sangiovese “Apuliae Collection”, a 100% Sangiovese from Apulia, Italy with an SRP of $9.49.
 Sample submitted for review.

 “This wine comes only from the Sangiovese grapes, which found in Puglia a favorable ground and climate to enhance their characteristics.
 The scrupulous process of wine-making at the Giordano cellars of Torricella led to this intense red wine, with strong notes of violet and a dry, harmonious taste.
 Enjoy this wine throughout the meal and particularly with salami, first dishes and white meat.
 Serve at 18-20C.